-YADAPP has given rise to many programs over the years to promote safer and healthier lifestyles.
-Some of those have included a mentorship program, a prevention club and partnering with a school’s athletic department on alcohol prevention efforts.
+YADAPP has given rise to many innovative and collaborative programs over the years to promote safer and healthier lifestyles.
+Some of those have included school policy reform, after-school prevention education initiatives offering alternate activities and campaigns to encourage healthy behaviors.

 In addition to the YADAPP program, Virginia ABC offers many education and prevention initiatives to combat the misuse of alcohol, including a grant program that annually awards funds to community organizations for alcohol education and prevention programs across the state.